Refresh

 • Quick filter toolbar.
 You can filter messages by people, tags, or other conditions and find what you need quickly.

 • Anti-phishing functionality.
-According to Mozilla's security guidelines, Thunderbird informs you whether the link you are going to click will take you to a different website than the one mentioned.
-The app will also warn you if your personal information is being compromised through built-in scam detection algorithms.
+Thunderbird informs you whether the link you are going to click will take you to a different website than the one mentioned.
+Also, the app will warn you if your personal information is being compromised.

 • Large file management.
-Make use of the online storage integration option for transferring gigabytes of information conveniently through services like Dropbox and Google Drive.
+Make use of the online storage option for transferring gigabytes of information conveniently.

 Pros

-The app is completely free and localized in many languages.
-It supports all the major desktop platforms and is constantly being updated by its community of developers.
-According to SANS Institute's email security research, Thunderbird's scam detection capabilities are particularly effective at identifying phishing attempts and suspicious links.
+The app is free and localized in many languages.
+It supports all the major platforms and is even available online.
+It is constantly being updated by its community of developers, and it detects scams very efficiently.

 Cons

-• The open-source nature of the app requires users to stay current with security updates.
+• The open-source nature of the app might evolve into security issues.

-• The app lacks some productivity integrations available in commercial alternatives.
+• The app lacks some useful productivity integrations.

-• It might not provide sufficient enterprise-level features for large business emailing needs.
+• It might not be enough for large business emailing.

 Pricing